gdcc/dataverse-external-vocab-support/packages/local_contexts/README.md

 ## Configuration

-There are several steps to Local Contexts integration:
+There are several steps to Local Contexts integration as described in the [Dataverse LocalContexts Integration Guide](https://guides.dataverse.org/en/latest/installation/localcontexts.html), including the requirement to have a Local Contexts Institutional or Integration Partner account.

-1. Configure the `LOCALCONTEXTS_URL` and `LOCALCONTEXTS_API_KEY` as described in the [Local Contexts section of the Dataverse Installation Guide] https://guides.dataverse.org/en/latest/installation/localcontexts.html).
-API Keys are available to Local Contexts Integration Partners - see [https://localcontexts.org/hub-agreements/integration-partners/](https://localcontexts.org/hub-agreements/integration-partners/) for details.

-2. Add the [Local Contexts metadatablock](./cvocLocalContexts.tsv) as described in the [Dataverse Guides](https://guides.dataverse.org/en/6.5/admin/metadatacustomization.html#loading-tsv-files-into-a-dataverse-installation).
+Instructions for the steps involving files in this repository are:

+To install the Local Contexts Metadatablock, retrieve the [cvocLocalContexts.tsv](./cvocLocalContexts.tsv) and follow the instructions in the [Dataverse Guides](https://guides.dataverse.org/en/latest/admin/metadatacustomization.html#loading-tsv-files-into-a-dataverse-installation) to install it.
+Be sure to update the Solr schema as directed.
 The metadatablock contains one field allowing Dataverse to store the URL of an associated Local Contexts Hub project.

-3. Configure the associated external vocabulary script.
-The external vocabulary script interacts with the Local Contexts Hub (via the Dataverse server) to display the Labels and Notices associated with the project and provide a link to it.
-The script also supports adding/removing such a link from the dataset's metadata.
-Note that only a project that references the dataset in its `publication_doi` field can be linked to a dataset.
-See the instructions in the main [README.md](../../README.md) of this repository for details on this step.
+(As with any metadatablock, the Local Contexts block can be restricted to only being available in a specific collection (and it's subcollections) by adding a dataverseAlias in the second line of the tsv file.)

+To configure the associated external vocabulary script, follow the general instructions for configuring external vocabular scripts provided in the main [README.md](../../README.md) of this repository.
 Use the [lc-cvoc-conf.json](./lc-cvoc-conf.json) file for production environments or [lc-sandbox-cvoc.json](./lc-sandbox-cvoc.json) for testing environments.

-4. Finally, if you wish the Local Contexts information to be shown in the summary section of the dataset page, as shown in the image above, add `LCProjectUrl` to the list of custom summary fields via the [CustomDatasetSummaryFields](https://guides.dataverse.org/en/latest/installation/config.html#customdatasetsummaryfields) setting.
+Edit the "cvoc-url" entry to reference your local Dataverse installation rather than "https://demo.dataverse.org" in the example files.